Aim of the Governing Body

 Rachel joined the Governing Body in September 2018.
 She worked for 26 years at Bradfield Dungworth Primary School before retiring in August 2017.
 She has 34 years of primary teaching experience, which included working as Deputy Headteacher and Acting Headteacher, often serving on the Governing Body.
 Currently she works as a University Link Tutor for Sheffield Hallam University supporting Teacher Trainees in different schools across Sheffield and Derbyshire.
 She has a long-standing affinity with Loxley Primary School, as her husband, David Markham, was head teacher here for 11 years in the 1990s.
 When asked to join the Governing Body she felt it was the perfect time to give back to the community in terms of both her primary school experience and her past associations with the school.

-Rachel also sits on the Health & Safety Committee and her link governor role is to help ensure standards of behavior around school is maintained and keep abreast of any GDPR changes/issues.
+Rachel also sits on the Health & Safety Committee and her link governor role is to help ensure greater depth in writing standards.

 Helen Bollands- Co-opted Governor

-Helen is a mother of three boys, two of whom are at Loxley.
+Helen is a mother of three boys, one of whom is at Loxley.
 As well as being a teacher at Shooters Grove Primary School, she also runs a small, local, family business with her husband.
 This provides her with an insight into the management of finances and staff, an aspect of the role of a School Governor.
 Through her experience as a qualified teacher, she has an understanding of the curriculum and education system and has served as a Teacher Governor.
-Helen also sits on the Health & Safety Committee and her Link Governor role is to ensure low-average attainers are given the support they need to make the best possible progress.
+Helen also sits on the Health & Safety Committee and her Link Governor role is to ensure low-average attainers are given the support they need to ensure pupil and staff well-being is carefully monitored.

 Brett Scott- Parent Governor

-Brett is the father to Ronnie Y6 & Teddy Y4.
+Brett is the father to Teddy in Y5.
 Having left school with no qualifications he did an apprenticeship in structural & fabrication engineering.
 He did this for almost 10 years but wanted a total change in vocation so enlisted on a counselling course in the evenings at college.
 Whilst studying he started doing voluntary work with a support group working with disabled service users.
 This is when his journey of working with young people started he gained employment with Sheffield City Council as a Detached Youth Worker working on the streets.

 After doing this he successfully became part time Youth Worker in Charge of a youth club at Longley.
 He secured funding and employed staff & volunteers for the club.